 - 74% of positive outcomes after the training

 The courses developed with support from GEN (seed funding and accreditation via the GEN label) cover a very broad range of digital skills.
 Some of these have a direct relevance to manufacturing skills, such as IoT & Robotics, although it can be argued that all of the digital skills are likely to be applicable across most sectors of the economy, including manufacturing.

-- Network, infrastructure & security
+- Network, maintenance and telecoms infrastructure

-- Interface, graphics and creation
+- Interface, graphics and design

-- Management & Strategy
+- Management and Strategy